Beerkay/beerkay.github.io/index.md

 #### Science of Security

-I am involved in is the 10-year Cyber-Security Collaborative Research Alliance ([CSec CRA](http://cra.psu.edu/)) with the Army Research Laboratory, Penn State, Carnegie Mellon, UC Riverside, UC Davis, and Indiana University.
+I am involved in 10-year Cyber-Security Collaborative Research Alliance ([CSec CRA](http://cra.psu.edu/)) with the Army Research Laboratory, Penn State, Carnegie Mellon, UC Riverside, UC Davis, and Indiana University.
 Our mandate is to develop a new science of security.
 As part of this effort, I've worked on the foundation for representing of operational and environmental knowledge.
 (See my work on operational models [here](https://scholar.google.com/citations?view_op=view_citation&hl=en&user=g1I269gAAAAJ&citation_for_view=g1I269gAAAAJ:e5wmG9Sq2KIC)).
-Our goal to reason about both current and future states  of a system to make optimal security decisions.
+Our goal to reason about both current and future states of a system to make optimal decisions.

-#### Publications
+### Publications

 {% include pubs-2.html %}